I am a lover of pancakes. I could eat them for breakfast, lunch or dinner every day of the week and probably not get sick of them.

 - Sift together the flour, sugar, baking powder, and salt.
 In a separate bowl, whisk together the sour cream, buttermilk, eggs, vanilla, and lemon zest.
 Add the wet ingredients to the dry ones, mixing only until combined.

 - Melt 1 tablespoon of butter or vegetable shortening in an extra-large skillet over medium or medium-low heat until it bubbles.
 Ladle the pancake batter into the pan to make 3 pancakes.
 Distribute bananas slices on each pancake.
 Cook for 2 to 3 minutes, until bubbles appear on top and the underside is nicely browned.
 Flip the pancakes and then cook until browned.
+(I cooked two minutes per side and this worked perfectly.)

 - Wipe out the pan with a paper towel, add more butter or shortening to the pan and continue cooking pancakes until all the batter is used.
 Serve with sliced bananas, butter and maple syrup.